A voice for

 Psyllium husk is the fibrous material that protects the actual seed, by forming a layer of mucilage around it.
 The husk contains approximately 30% mucilage and is considered to be a source of pure fibre.
 It is these two qualities that are responsible for the primary medicinal actions of the plant.
 The mucilage is an excellent demulcent that soothes and protects damaged or inflamed mucous membranes.
 The fibrous content of the husk make it excellent for supporting the healthy functioning of the digestive tract, encouraging peristalsis and encouraging the removal of toxic congestion.
 The husk has a unique ability to absorb water and form a bulk mucilage which also makes this plant an excellent bulk laxative.

-• Into the heart of Psyllium
+• Into the heart of psyllium

 Psyllium husks are primarily used within the digestive tract acting as a demulcent, bulk mucilage and pure natural source of soluble fibre.
 The seed husks absorb large volumes of water that make it a wonderful lubricant laxative.
 The mucilage retains its moisture during gastrointestinal transit, and can promote the passage of a soft stool even after transit times of up to 12 hours.
 Psyllium is a very useful demulcent bulk laxative, particularly for treating constipation from dryness.
 The mucilage also acts as a protective coat for the digestive mucosal membranes, providing relief from hot, irritation and allowing time for cellular regeneration and repair.